 Short Term Rentals

-If adopted, the draft bylaw would allow STR in most residential properties in Sidney, provided the following requirements are met:
+The Zoning Bylaw allows Short Term Rentals (STR) on most residential properties in Sidney, provided the following requirements are met:

 - Only one (1) STR is permitted per property.